 Christopher regularly attends and actively participates in Major League Baseball owner meetings and serves on a variety of MLB committees including: Competition, Long-Term Strategic, Audit, Ownership, and Legislative Affairs.

 He fully supports the Tigers' commitment to enhancing data, analytics and advanced technologies.
 He embraces the team's emphasis on scouting, drafting, and the development of young talent to build an infrastructure that will lead to sustainable success, with the goal of delivering World Series titles to the loyal Tigers fan base.

 As a focused leader and an innovative thinker, Christopher has a bold vision to create a preeminent and influential sports and entertainment company that delivers best-in-class experiences across the Ilitch companies' sports and entertainment franchises, including the Detroit Tigers, the Detroit Red Wings, and its 313 Presents joint venture.

-Christopher has served on host/hospitality committees for several large-scale sporting events in Detroit, including the 2010 NCAA Men's Frozen Four Hockey Championship (co-chair), the 2009 NCAA Final Four Men's Basketball Tournament, Super Bowl XL and the 2005 Major League Baseball All-Star game (chair).
+Christopher has been actively engaged in several large-scale sporting events in Detroit, including the 2010 NCAA Men's Frozen Four Hockey Championship (co-chair), the 2009 NCAA Final Four Men's Basketball Tournament, Super Bowl XL and the 2005 Major League Baseball All-Star game (chair).